Habib0905/ImpactGraph-UI/README.md

 2. **Run the JAR with an external `application.properties` file:**

-   Use the following command to run the JAR:
+  Run the following command in the terminal to run the JAR:

    ```sh
    java -jar ImpactGraph.jar --spring.config.location=classpath:/,file:/path/to/external/application.properties